Irish Freedom Party: Links to far-right terrorist conspiracy in Germany

 The party has links to far-right German judge Birgit Malsack-Winkemann, who was arrested in December 2022 as part of a series of arrests by the German government as part of a crackdown against a conspiracy to launch a coup d'état and install an imperial dictatorship in Germany.
 The movement behind the plot has been described as "a loose alliance of neo-Nazis and conspiracy theorists who deny the legitimacy of the modern German state".
 Malsack-Winkemann spoke at an Irish Freedom Party event in August 2020, after which Hermann Kelly entertained her and her daughter by showing them the Celtic high crosses at Monasterboice.
 They were also photographed outside a pub.
 In May 2021, Kelly took part in a two-hour discussion with Ms Malsack-Winkemann and another AfD Bundestag member, Norbert Kleinwächter.
 They discussed opposition to Covid lockdown measures and arguments in favour of leaving the European Union.

-Candidate charged with possession of knife
+Candidate guilty of public order offences

 A candidate from the IFP, Paul Fitzsimons, who was contesting the 2024 Fingal County Council elections in Ongar, was charged with public order offences and possession of a knife at a protest in Dublin in February 2024.
 As he was "running in the local election", Fitzsimons reportedly requested that the related court hearing be set to a date after the June 2024 elections.
-While the charges relating to the knife were dismissed, in April 2025 Fitzsimons was found guilty of two public order offences arising from the incident.
+In April 2025, Fitzsimons was found guilty of two public order offences arising from the incident.
+Judge Patricia Cronin dismissed the charges relating to the knife, after noting the reason he had it was to cut down posters.